Brett Favre Relives His Football Career During an Exclusive Town Hall with SiriusXM NFL Radio

 “God had intervened, and this was a way, a message,” Favre said.
 “I really believe that with all my heart.”

-In a more lighthearted moment, Favre and Mariucci, Green Bay’s quarterbacks coach during the mid 1990’s, joked about how Mariucci’s kids never wanted Favre as their babysitter because of his skills in the ancient art of “dutch ovening.”
+In a more lighthearted moment, Favre and Mariucci, Green Bay’s quarterbacks coach during the mid-1990s, joked about how Mariucci’s kids never wanted Favre as their babysitter because of his skills in the ancient art of “dutch ovening.”

-Yes, that’s right ladies and gentlemen, Brett Favre used to babysit Steve Mariucci’s kids and tuck ’em in with the unorthodox Dutch Oven Method.
-At another juncture in the wide-ranging Town Hall interview on NFL Radio, Mariucci and Favre reflected on the unique circumstances of Brett Favre’s very first pass completion in the league.
-In his first season with the Packers Favre was on the bench but got in during a blowout to the Tampa Bay Buccaneers and well, just watch:
+At another juncture in the wide-ranging Town Hall, Mariucci and Favre reflected on the unique circumstances of Brett Favre’s very first pass completion in the league.
+In his initial season with the Packers, Favre was on the bench but got in during a blowout against the Tampa Bay Buccaneers.

 As Favre settles into the next stage of his life, Mooch asked what was next for the NFL legend.
 Aside from traveling, Favre couldn’t entirely rule out the possibility of coaching high school players.